 Adding the Variables; wind, accuracy, and MPBR

 Typically M193 is considered a 1.5 to 2 MOA load and the 77 grain Mk 262 is considered a sub MOA load.
 Think of each bullet as a probability to hit an area based on its accuracy.
 Groupings are the defining measure of whether a MPBR zero will be effective as inaccurate ammo could possibly land too far away from our target radius to remain useful.
-If your gun cannot keep groups inside the defined zone, then the distance you have chosen won’t work very well since trying to keep the bullets in a 6 inch diameter target zone out to 300 yards wont work if your rifle is shooting 4 inch groupings at 100 as an exaggerated example.
+If your gun cannot keep groups inside the defined zone, then the distance you have chosen won’t work very well since trying to keep the bullets in a 6 inch diameter target zone out to 300 yards won’t work if your rifle is shooting minute of barn.

 Wind can cause us horizontal shift away from our intended goal of hitting the target.
 With our example of a 6 inch diameter target and a MPBR of 300 yards, I still want to be able to hit the target in a slight wind.
 The benefits of match ammo are two fold: better wind resistance and tighter groupings.
 Both of these characteristics are just what we want when setting up our rifle or carbine.
 In the 20 inch gun, the Mk262 gives us a MPBR for our six inch diameter target of 284 yards which sacrifices 16 yards from XM193… but the gains in accuracy and wind deflection make it the logical choice for a shooter who wants statistically significant gains on hit probability.
 As long as you do your part and shoot well, the higher accuracy and better wind resistance will reduce flyers which could land outside our intended target.